-If you get paid weekly, there are four months out of the year when you’ll receive five paychecks instead of four.
+If you get paid weekly, there are normally four months out of the year when you receive five paychecks instead of four.

-I pulled out a 2020 calendar to determine the months with five paychecks for people who are paid every Friday.
-The five-paycheck months for 2020 are:
+I pulled out a 2021 calendar to determine the months with five paychecks for people who are paid every Friday.
+I realized that 2021 will not be a typical year for some workers.

 If you only use four weeks of pay to set your monthly budget, these “extra paychecks” can help you get ahead financially.